jnlamores/jnlamores/README.md

 - loves tokyo cheese milk factory salt & camembert cookies

 ### Other Fun Facts
-- used to live in germany (I do not speak german) 🇩🇪
+- used to live in germany
-- published 2 research papers - [read it here]([https://scholar.google.com/citations?user=CxYAHX4AAAAJ&hl=en&authuser=3]
+- published 2 research papers - [read it here][https://scholar.google.com/citations?user=CxYAHX4AAAAJ&hl=en&authuser=3]
 - hit the 4096 tile in 2048

 Anyways, it's nice to meet you 💌